 Other Eligible Organisations

-Other Eligible Organisation means any Eligible Organisation which is identified in the Proposal as a contributor to the Project but is not the Administering Organisation.
+Other Eligible Organisation means any Eligible Organisation which is identified in the application as a contributor to the project but is not the Administering Organisation.

-Organisations which are not Eligible Organisations but which are listed on the Proposal will be Other Organisations or Partner Organisations, depending on the scheme requirements.
+Organisations which are not Eligible Organisations but which are listed on the application will be Other Organisations or Partner Organisations, depending on the scheme requirements.

-For schemes that include Partner Organisations, the organisations need to consider if they meet the eligibility requirements under the relevant scheme Funding Rules.
+For schemes that include Partner Organisations, the organisations need to consider if they meet the eligibility requirements under the relevant scheme Grant Guidelines.

 It is a serious offence to provide false or misleading information to the Commonwealth.
-If the ARC considers that a Proposal is incomplete, inaccurate or contains false or misleading information, the ARC may in its absolute discretion decide to recommend that the Proposal not be approved for funding.
+If the ARC considers that an application is incomplete, inaccurate or contains false or misleading information, the ARC may in its absolute discretion decide to recommend that the application not be approved for funding.

 Examples of misleading information and misconduct include providing fictitious information about research opportunity and performance evidence, plagiarism, making false claims in publication records and making false claims in relation to qualifications and/or appointments.

-Administering Organisations must submit Proposals through the Research Management System (RMS) unless otherwise advised by the ARC.
-RMS is a web-based system used to prepare and submit research proposals, assessments and rejoinders.
+Administering Organisations must submit applications through the Research Management System (RMS) unless otherwise advised by the ARC.
+RMS is a web-based system used to prepare and submit research applications, assessments and rejoinders.

-All Proposals must meet the format and content requirements, including certification, as set out in the RMS form and the Instructions to Applicants.
-All Proposals must be submitted by the scheme deadline advertised on the ARC Important Dates page.
+All applications must meet the format and content requirements, including certification, as set out in the RMS form and the Instructions to Applicants.
+All applications must be submitted by the scheme deadline advertised on the ARC Funding Calendar page.
 Additions, deletions and modifications will not be accepted after submission, unless invited by the ARC.